 As Yogi Berra famously put it, prediction is very hard, especially about the future.
 And so it is.
-But if you are in the eminent domain business, having some ideas about real estate pricing trends is esential.
+But if you are in the eminent domain business, having some ideas about real estate pricing trends is essential.
 Of course, such prediction is the business of appraisers and investors, not lawyers.
 Still, lawyers are not forbidden to form and express their opinions on this subject, so here goes.

 Two news items have caught our eye, that seem worth mentioning.
 First is the headline in the Los Angeles Times of April 11, 2011, p.
 B2: Housing Market Stays Unremarkable in March.
-It brings the unremarkable dispatch that home prices in Southern California have declined (as compared to March 2010) by 1.6%.
+It brings the unremarkable dispatch that, according to property valuations, home prices in Southern California have declined (as compared to March 2010) by 1.6%.
 No big deal in itself, but being as we are told that the recession is ending, one would have expected a rise or at least stability in prices.
 Which may be the market’s message that homes – after their dizzying rise in prices during the last decade or two – simply have not justified what people have been paying for them.
 Oh sure, “worth” is what the market says it is.
 But that is not the whole story.
 Whatever “the market” may say, buyers still have to have an income that is adequate to make the mortgage payments, pay taxes and maintain the ol’ homestead.
 And in Southern California, folks, things are still loony tunes in the housing department.

 Around here, a decent but by no means luxurious townhouse goes for around $400,000 to a half-million.
 We recently checked out some homes being offered for sale in Burbank – mostly a solid middle to lower-middle class community – and discovered that in spite of all the talk about shrinking home prices, they were being offered for sale at high $600,000s to low $700,000s.
 And those were no McMansions.
 They were small (two bedroom, plus an add-on third bedroom), old (1940s vintage), crackerboxes.
 If you want something better, something that is consistent with upper middle-class living, you better start thinking in terms of seven figures or at least very high six-figures.
 Local Sunday real estate advertising tabloids are still full of seven-figure homes being offered for sale, and even in Burbank, if you head for the more upscale hills, that’s what you will have to pay.